-1. Express agreement

-- 1. Not valid for certain defendants, including common carriers (e.g. airlines) - 2.
+- 1. Express agreement - 1.
+Not valid for certain defendants, including common carriers, and hospitals (e.g. airlines) - 1.
+Example: Tunkl v.
+Regents of Univ. of Cal. hospital cannot require waiver because it is an essential service; this goes against public policy. - 2.
 Not valid for gross negligence or willful acts - 3.
-Signing a release form is generally an acknowledgement of the risk rather than a contract. - 2.
-Implied: Based on the circumstances, plaintiff impliedly assumed the risk - 4.
+Signing a release form is generally an acknowledgement of the risk rather than a contract. - 1.
+This is really good evidence that you have expressly assumed the risk; you still need to know what you signed. - 2.
+Example: Hulsey v.
+Elsinore Parachute Center it is hard to believe that the parachuter did not know that parachuting was dangerous and waiving liability when his initials appeared next to bold words saying as much. - 2.
+Implied: Based on the circumstances, plaintiff impliedly assumed the risk - 1.
 Example: Murphy v.
 Steeplechase Plaintiff was injured on a amusement park ride.
 Court barred recovery for injuries because plaintiff assumed the risk.
-The court stated that the risk of being injured was part of the thrill.
+The court stated that the risk of being injured was part of the thrill and plaintiff knew being thrown off was the likely outcome of participating.